Start an Affiliate Program from your WordPress Website

 Rules/Matches: This is where you'll define your set of Matches for this Rule.

 Commission Type: Percentage or Fixed Amount.
-If Percentage, then the affiliate is paid a percent of the sale.
+If Percentage, then the affiliate is paid a percentage of the sale.
 If Fixed Amount, then the affiliate is paid a fixed amount for the sale regardless of the amount of the sale.

 NOTE: If you have the Commission Levels add-on installed, you will also have the option to add additional commission levels.